Heritage Skills at Shrewsbury Flaxmill Maltings

 What's been happening?

-With help from our wide range of partners the programme is delivering benefits for people reaching local, national and international learners.
-The partners involved include the building contractor Croft Building and Conservation Ltd, the companies in the professional team and Shropshire Council.
+Between 2017 and 2020 we delivered a programme of heritage skills activities supported by the Andrew Lloyd Webber Foundation.
+Work placements, site tours and training events were targeted at all levels from students to industry professionals.
+With help from a wide range of partners the programme delivered benefits for local, national and international learners.
+Our partners included the building contractor Croft Building and Conservation Ltd, the professional team involved with the project and Shropshire Council.

 Supporting the attainment of qualifications